MobrilzPvtLtd/simple-calculator/README.md

 # Simple Calculator

-This is a simple calculator application built using HTML, CSS, and JavaScript.
-It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This is a simple calculator application built with PHP and JavaScript.

 ## Features